simonvomeyser/simple-web-dev/resources/markdown/design-in-the-cloud.md

 For quite some time [Sketch](https://www.sketch.com/) seemed to be the big competitor for Adobe products and was even announced as "Photoshop Killer"... just like too little RAM.

 While I liked to use Sketch in the beginning I am not so happy with their pricing model anymore.
-I stopped using it since I bought a "lifetime license" but suddenly had to pay for updates again and can't open files saved with newer versions :/
+I stopped using it since I bought a *lifetime license* but suddenly had to pay for updates again and can't open files saved with newer versions 🤨

-One might say they pulled a "Microsoft Word" - move
+One might say they pulled a "docx" - move.

 ![Sketch's pricing, noting the one year period](https://res.cloudinary.com/simonvomeyser/image/upload/v1593016371/design-in-the-cloud/sketch-pricing.png)

-The reason I list Sketch here is that they [announced](https://www.sketch.com/docs/sketch-cloud/) a cloud solution recently, and I used it with a team I was working with.
+The reason I list Sketch here is that they [announced](https://www.sketch.com/docs/sketch-cloud/) a cloud solution recently, and I used it in a team I was working with.

 Since I could not open the designer's files anymore I used the link to the cloud version.
 Sadly I must say that I was not really happy with it.
 We did not find a way to make assets exportable or to view color codes with ease.